jsmil112/JS-Ecommerce/README.md

 ## Using App

-* With the server running and bundle created in a browser go to:
+* With the server running and bundle created, in a browser go to:

     http://localhost:8080